 Federal agencies charge user fees as part of many programs.
-A "user fee," for purposes of this Recommendation, is any fee that an agency (1) charges for a good or service that the agency provides to the party paying the fee or (2) collects from an entity engaged or seeking to engage in a regulated activity.
-User fees serve many purposes, for example, to shift the costs of a program from taxpayers to those persons or entities whom the program benefits, to supplement general revenue, or to incentivize or discourage certain behavior.
+For purposes of this Recommendation, a federal agency "user fee" is (1) any fee assessed by an agency for a good or service that the agency provides to the party paying the fee, as well as (2) any fee collected by an agency from an entity engaged in, or seeking to engage in, activity regulated by the agency, either to support a specific regulatory service provided to that entity or to support a regulatory program that at least in part benefits the entity.
+User fees serve many purposes, for example, to shift the costs of a program from taxpayers to those persons or entities whom the program directly benefits, to supplement general revenue, or to incentivize or discourage certain behavior.

 Agencies have assessed user fees since this country was founded.
-In 1952, Congress enacted the Independent Offices Appropriations Act (IOAA), giving agencies broad authority to charge user fees in connection with specific goods or services that benefit identifiable persons or entities.2 The Bureau of the Budget, the predecessor to the Office of Management and Budget (OMB), issued Circular A-25 in 1959 to implement the IOAA.
-Since 1982, when the President's Private Sector Survey on Cost Control urged expanded application of user fees, Congress and agencies have increasingly relied on user fees, instead of or in addition to general revenue, to fund federal programs.
+In 1952, Congress enacted the Independent Offices Appropriations Act (IOAA), giving agencies broad authority to charge user fees in connection with specific goods or services that benefit identifiable persons or entities.
+The Bureau of the Budget, the predecessor to the Office of Management and Budget (OMB), issued Circular A-25 in 1959 to implement the IOAA.
+Since 1982, when the President's Private Sector Survey on Cost Control urged expanded application of user fees, Congress and agencies increasingly have relied on user fees, instead of or in addition to general revenue, to fund federal programs.

 In 1987, the Administrative Conference adopted Recommendation 87-4, User Fees, which identified basic principles for Congress and agencies to consider in establishing user fee programs and setting fee levels.
 Recommendation 87-4 stated that a "government service for which a user fee is charged should directly benefit fee payers."
-It also identified principles intended to efficiently and fairly allocate government goods and services.3
+It also identified principles intended to allocate government goods and services efficiently and fairly.

-1 Erika Lietzan, User Fee Programs: Design Choices and Process 7 (Oct.
-1, 2023) (draft report to the Admin.
+&lt;sup>1 Erika Lietzan, User Fee Programs: Design Choices and Processes 6 (Nov.
+9, 2023) (report to the Admin.
 Conf. of the U.S.).

-2 31 U.S.C. § 9701.
+&lt;sup>2 31 U.S.C. § 9701.

 There have been significant developments since ACUS last addressed this topic in 1987.
-Congress and agencies have continued to expand the collection of and reliance on user fees,4 and OMB revised Circular A-25 in 2017 to update federal policy regarding fees assessed for government services, resources, and goods; provide information on which activities are subject to user fees and the basis for setting user fees; and provide guidance for implementing and collecting user fees.
+Congress and agencies have continued to expand the collection of and reliance on user fees, and OMB revised Circular A-25 in 2017 to update federal policy regarding fees assessed for government services, resources, and goods; provide information on which activities are subject to user fees and the basis for setting user fees; and provide guidance for implementing and collecting user fees.

 Today, user fee programs serve many purposes and vary significantly in their design.
 Some are established by a specific statute.
 Such statutes may specify the fee amount, provide a formula for calculating fees, or prescribe a standard for the agency to use in establishing reasonable fees (e.g., full or partial cost recovery).
 Some statutory authorizations are permanent, while others sunset and require periodic reauthorization.
 Other programs are established by agencies on their own initiative under the IOAA or other authority.
 Some fees are transactional, while others are paid on a periodic basis.
-Some fees are set to achieve economic efficiency, while others are set to promote equity or advance other values, goals, and priorities.
-Other statutes impose requirements that apply to a user fees program unless Congress specifies otherwise; one example is the Miscellaneous Receipts Act, which requires that money received by the government from any source be deposited into the U.S. Treasury.5
+Some fees are set to achieve economic efficiency, while others are set to advance other values, goals, and priorities.
+Other statutes impose requirements that apply to a user fees program unless Congress specifies otherwise; one example is the Miscellaneous Receipts Act, which requires that money received by the government from any source be deposited into the U.S. Treasury.